How to Listen to an Audiobook?

 Audiobooks represent the latest trend.
 I’m not certain about the born date though.
-The phenomena became apparent to me around 10 years ago and I began to pick up the habit of listening approximately 5 to 6 years after that.
-Audiobooks saved my journey of knowledge consumption due to my speed of reading - and by speed I mean the same pace as a snail trying to sprint.
+The phenomena became apparent to me around 10 years ago and I picked up the habit around 6 years ago.
+Audiobooks have saved my journey of knowledge consumption due to my speed of reading - and by speed I mean the same pace as a snail...being a snail.
+They are adorable nevertheless.

-Audiobooks also calmed me down and transformed my focus solely on one thing.
+Audiobooks also calmed me down and changed my way of focusing on doing one thing at time.
 That was a valuable shift from not being able to sit around for a task.
-I used to listen to fictional stories and my favorites included tales regarding heroes saving the world or loved ones.
+I used to listen to fictional stories and my favorites included tales regarding heroes saving the world or their loved ones.

 I was rejoiced when I found out that the phenomenon of nonfictional literature was about to become more popular, meaning the market of informative reads are going to extend.
-As I have mentioned before in my previous articles, people are switching over from reading an actual (text) book to visual books and audiobooks, and the occurrence is in a linear expansion.
+As I have mentioned before in my previous articles - people are switching over from reading an actual (text) book to visual and audiobooks, and the occurrence is in a linear expansion.